 Each card has its own earning structure and additional benefits, so consider which card or cards make the most sense for you.
 You can use our calculator to see which card will earn you the most points based on your spending habits.

 Note that you need an Ultimate Rewards card with an annual fee to unlock the ability to transfer miles to airline and hotel partners.
-These include the Sapphire Preferred, Sapphire Reserve, and Ink Plus.
+These include the Sapphire Preferred, Sapphire Reserve, and Ink Business Preferred.
 If you hold one of these cards, you can combine points from other no annual fee Ultimate Rewards cards like the Chase Freedom and transfer any or all of them to airline and hotel partners.

 Many of the cards that earn Chase Ultimate Rewards points earn bonuses when you spend in certain categories.
 Here’s a rundown of what you can earn: